 No one under the age of 18 will be allowed in the library unless accompanied by a parent or guardian.

 Arcadia alumni may access Landman Library from 8 am until 5 pm, Monday through Friday, and must sign in at the circulation desk.
-Alumni can obtain a library card from the Alumni Office in Blankely Hallin order to borrow print books.
+Alumni can obtain a library card from the Office of Alumni Engagement in Blankely Hall in order to borrow print books.

-Visitors will only be allowed access until 5 p.m each day of the week, and are restricted to the open areas of the library.
-Visitors not affiliated with Arcadia University requesting entrance to the Library before 5pm each day will be granted access with a valid , official photo ID and will be required to sign the register book at the circulation desk.
+Visitors will only be allowed access until 5 p.m each weekday of the week, and are restricted to the open areas of the library.
+Visitors not affiliated with Arcadia University requesting entrance to the Library before 5pm each weekday will be granted access with a valid, official photo ID and will be required to sign the register book at the circulation desk.
 Visitors must present a valid driver’s license or other valid government issued ID with photo at all times in order to gain access to the Library.

 Internet access is available by using the four Macintosh computers on the upper level of the Library.
 Database access, including the use of e-books, and printing is restricted to current students, faculty, and staff members with valid network accounts and passwords.
 Visitors have access to the use of print book and periodicals in the library but will not be able to check out books.
 Visitors do not have access to Interlibrary loan or other services provided to the campus community.